alexvoss/mkdocs-material-fork/docs/insiders/sponsoring-tiers.md

 more, based on their requirements.

 Contributions exceeding these thresholds are highly appreciated.
-Please note that one-time donations, regardless of their size, won't grant access to Insiders due to technical constraints.
+Please note that one-time donations, regardless of their size, won't be granted access to Insiders due to technical constraints.

 ## Switching tiers